reasonwithoutrestraint/site/Original/Metaethical Overview.md

 ### Cognitivism vs Non-cognitivism

-Applicable to normativity generally
+Moral claims are turth-apt (applicable to normativity generally)

 ### Realism vs Antirealism (objectivism vs subjectivism)

-Realism => moral truth is independent of moral beliefs (ideal or actual) about their truth
+Moral facts are independent of beliefs (ideal or actual) about their truth (and there are some moral facts)

 ### Rationalism vs Sentimentalism

-Whether reason alone is sufficient for moral facts, or whether they consist of reasons + distinctively moral sentiments.
+Whether morality is a product of reason alone, or whether it depends on sentiment.

 # NON-COGNITIVISM